pitluga/supply_drop/README.md

     Could not parse for environment production: Could not find file /home/.../supply_drop/apply.pp

+### Hiera support

+Most distributions don't package versions of puppet that are new enough to support hiera.
+Use the puppetlabs namespaced bootstrap tasks above to make sure you get hiera support.

 ### How to contribute

 If you write anything complicated, write a test for it.
 Test that your changes work using vagrant.
 Send a pull request.
 Easy peezy.